A BRIEF HISTORY OF EDUCATION

 Education in 19th Century England

 In the 19th century education greatly improved for both boys and girls.
-In the early 19th century there were dame schools for very young children.
-They were run by women who taught a little reading, writing and arithmetic.
-However many dame schools were really a child minding service.
+In the early 19th century there were still dame schools for very young children.
+They were run by women who taught a little reading, writing, and arithmetic.
+However many dame schools were really a childminding service.

 Nevertheless in the 19th century Friedrich Froebel (1782-1852) and Maria Montessori (1870-1952) invented more progressive methods of educating infants.

 Girls from upper class families were taught by a governess.
 Boys were often sent to public schools like Eton.
-In Victorian public schools boys were taught the classics like Latin but little else.
+In Victorian public schools, boys were taught the classics like Latin but little else.
 Science and technical subjects were neglected.
 Public schools also placed great emphasis on character building through sports and games.

 Middle class boys went to grammar schools.
 Middle-class girls went to private schools where they were taught 'accomplishments' such as music and sewing.

 At the beginning of the 19th century a man named Joseph Lancaster (1778-1838) invented a new method of educating the working class.
 In the Lancaster system, the ablest pupils were made monitors and they were put in charge of other pupils.
 The monitors were taught early in the day before the other children arrived.
 When they did the monitors taught them.

 In 1811 the National Society for Promoting the Education of the Poor in the Principle of the Established Church (The Church of England) was formed.
 Its schools were called National Schools.
 In 1814 non-conformists (Protestants who did not belong to the Church of England) formed the British and Foreign Schools Society.